TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 effect for a minimum of the configured `per` duration.

-The option will increase Gateway and Redis resource usage, as another key is maintained, more redis commands are issued for every request, and the sliding log is written in a background routine.
+The option will increase Gateway and Redis resource usage, as another key is maintained, more Redis commands are issued for every request, and the sliding log is written in a background routine.
 The option provides better performance for clients as a trade-off.